- Find an office

 How do you determine what IRS tax filing status you are?

 The easiest way to understand what your filing status is by determining what your marital status is on the last day of the year.
-For example, if you get married in July, and are still married on December 31 – your filing status for the entire year can be married filing jointly, even though you were single for the first half of the year.
+For example, if you get married in July, and are still married on December 31 – your filing status for the entire year can only be married filing jointly or married filing separately, even though you were single for the first half of the year.
 That goes for those getting a divorce, too.
-If you divorce on the last day of the year, you’re considered “single” for the whole year.
-Even if married or divorced at 11:59 pm. on December 31 (near but not past midnight), counts for the whole year.
+If you divorce on the last day of the year, you’re considered “not married” for the whole year.
+Even if married or divorced at 11:59 pm. on December 31 (near but not past midnight), this counts for the whole year.

-Single filing status is for unmarried people.
+Single filing status is for unmarried people that don't qualify for any other filing status.
 Simple as that.

 Important tax tip: If filing married filing jointly, you each are responsible for the total taxes – not just yours –so if you have concerns, it’s best to see a tax expert about some other choices you might have, including married filing separately.

 Married filing separately is another option for married people to file.
 Though filing jointly is best in most cases, there are some situations when filing separately works out better – meaning possible lower taxes or other benefits you might want.
-Like married filing jointly status, most things are simply added together on a Married filing jointly tax return.
+Unlike married filing jointly status, where most things are simply added together, the married filing separately return includes only the taxpayer's income and deductions.
 But, if you and your spouse have vastly different income levels or vastly different deductions individually, this might create a tax reduction opportunity and lower taxes by filing married filing separately.
 On a high level, this could be beneficial for those who have big differences in their earnings and expenses situation.

 A few things to keep in mind about this status:

 Qualifying surviving spouse is for people who have recently lost a spouse and are supporting a dependent child at home who is under 19, or 24 if they’re a full-time student or disabled.
-But, if your partner passed away in the same tax year, you could still file as married jointly for that year.
-It’s generally best for the next two years to choose the qualifying surviving spouse status if you have a dependent child.
+This filing status allows you to claim the married filing jointly standard deduction and to use the married filing jointly tax rates.
+If your partner passed away in the same tax year, you could still file as married jointly for that year.
+You can only claim this status for the two years after the year of death if you have a dependent child.

-Head of household is for unmarried people who provided at least half of the cost to maintain a home for the year, while also providing more than half the support to at least one other person for more than six months of the year.
+Head of household is for unmarried people who provided at least half of the cost to maintain a home for the year for themselves and an eligible dependent.
+The taxpayer must also provide more than half the support for a qualifying dependent for more than six months of the year.
 The main benefits of this filing status are a higher standard deduction and more taxable income falling into lower tax brackets.

-• Two examples of those who can claim themselves as head of households: single parents who have a child living at home, and adults who provide support to their elderly parents or relative under qualifying circumstances.
+- Some examples of those who can claim the head of household filing status: single parents who have a child living at home, adults who provide support to their elderly parents or relative under qualifying circumstances and separated couples with a dependent child who meet other qualifications.

 Does my filing status impact what tax deductions and credits I can claim?